 B-1104.a: Contracting with Employers for On-the-Job Training and Customized Training

 Boards must establish a threshold for employer reimbursement in the contract with the employer.
-Boards must be aware that there is no specific threshold for employer reimbursement for Choices OJT.
+There is no specific threshold for employer reimbursement for Choices OJT.

 Boards must not enter into OJT contracts with employers that have received payments under previous contracts and have exhibited a pattern of failing to retain OJT participants as long-term, regular employees with wages, employment benefits (including health benefits), and working conditions at the same level as other employees in similar positions.